🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Option sweeps aren’t really considered one of the strategies for trading options.
 But given the massive amount of capital needed to properly transact an options sweep, and the fact that these are typically entered as block trades, entities that use option sweeps are likely to be well-capitalized institutional investors.

-Consequently, options sweeps are viewed as indicators of aggressive bets made by “smart money,” and can stir up investor interest due to the perceived informational advantage that professional money managers have over retail investors learning to trade options.
+Consequently, options sweeps are sometimes viewed as indicators of aggressive trades that reflect conviction.
+This can stir up investor interest due to the perceived informational edge that institutional managers may have over retail investors, who may just be learning to trade options.

 Under the right circumstances, they can provide useful insight into implied short-term price swings that large institutional investors might be hedging against.
-This makes it a popular tool for short-term traders.
+This can make them a popular tool for short-term traders.

 How to Interpret Options Sweeps